 — The Future of Family Medicine Report, 2004

 Tables and Graphs

-The information in this report is based on data from the National Resident Matching Program (NRMP) for 2013.
-The information provided includes the number of applicants to graduate medical programs for the 2012-13 academic year, specialty choice, and trends in specialty selection.
+The information in this report is based on data from the National Resident Matching Program (NRMP®) Advance Data Tables: 2014 Main Residency Match®, as well as other sources.
+The information provided includes the number of applicants to graduate medical programs during the 2013-14 academic year, specialty choice, and trends in specialty selection.
 This information will be useful to advocates of family medicine—including family medicine departments and residency programs—as well as legislators who are interested in trends predicting the primary care workforce of the future.

-This report is prepared by the American Academy of Family Physicians Division of Medical Education.
+This report is prepared by the American Academy of Family Physicians Medical Education Division.

 (See Family Medicine)